anthonyjesmok/jesmok-xyz/README.md

 ## Deployment

-This  repository is automatically deployed to [this Firebase Hosting site](https://jesmok.xyz).
+This template repository is automatically deployed to [this Firebase Hosting site](https://marshmallow-dev-35492.web.app/).
 The setup script will configure using the Firebase CLI the hosting environment for your application.